mathewgomas-alfred/mathewgomas.io/user_manual/loading_saving_brushes.rst

 The On-canvas brush settings
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-There are on-canvas brush settings.
+There is a :ref:`oncanvas_brush_editor`.
 If you open up the pop-up palette,
 there should be an icon on the bottom-right.
 Press that to show the
 on-canvas brush settings.
 You will see several sliders here, to quickly
 make small changes.